alrokayan/hadoop-openstack-centos/README.rst

 (6)	Drag (or copy-and-past) the three .java files from ``Eclipse-Example`` folder (``WordCountDriver.java``, ``WordCountMap.java``, and ``WordCountReduce.java``) into the ``src`` folder (not the project it self) in Eclipse, then choose copy, then press OK.
 (7) Right-click on the project name -> Export -> JAR file -> Next
 (8) Click the ``Browse`` button to specify the location of the exported Jar file.
 Put it anywhere where you can move it to the client VM.
 What I do is put it in the public folder of Dropbox so I can download it (wget it) from the client VM.
 Don not forget to add .jar at the end.
 Mine looks like this: /Users/alrokayan/Dropbox/Public/Hadoop_JARs/WordCount.jar.
 Ignore the warnings.
-(9) From OpenStack controller, make sure that the ``config\configrc`` file has the correct values for your OpenStack setup.
+(9) From OpenStack controller, make sure that the ``conf\configrc`` file has the correct values for your OpenStack setup.
 (10)	From OpenStack controller, execute :

 ::